SVB-OW/svbot/docs/dev.md

 ## Setup

 Before you run the application, you need to setup a `.env` file with the following vars:
+1. DISCORD_BOT_ID
+    - This is the application ID you can get from https://discord.com/developers/applications.
+It's only used for the deploy script.
-1. DISCORD_TOKEN
+1. **DISCORD_TOKEN**
-    1. This is the Discord token you can get from https://discord.com/developers/applications
+    - This is the Discord token you can get from https://discord.com/developers/applications
-1. MONGO_URI
+1. **MONGO_URI**
     - This should be a MongoDB URI for database access
-1. DISCORD_BOT_ID
+1. NODE_ENV
-    - This is the bots ID also from the developer page above
+    - This should be set to `development` or `production`.
+Decides what DB is used.
 1. PROD_ERROR_EMAIL
     - This is the email address it will use to send errors to when run in production mode

+Required variables are in **bold**.

 ### Running